freenet/web/hugo-site/content/news/introducing-ghost-keys.md

 free to create.
 This makes them ideal for reputation systems, where having "skin in the game" matters.

+#### Why Ghost Keys Are Essential for Freenet

+As a decentralized system, Freenet must address the same vulnerabilities that plague the broader internet, such as spam and identity fraud, without relying on centralized authorities.
+Ghost Keys provide a cryptographically verifiable identity solution that is perfectly aligned with Freenet's decentralized ethos.
+Since Ghost Keys are created through a real-world action (a donation) and can be verified without any centralized service, they offer a robust foundation for establishing trust within the Freenet network.

+Looking ahead, Ghost Keys will serve as the cornerstone of a powerful decentralized reputation mechanism.
+This system will build on the concept of a "web of trust," where trust can be extended transitively across the network.
+For example, if User A trusts User B, and User B trusts User C, then User A will inherit a degree of trust for User C.

+At scale, this will create a trust network that empowers users to assess the trustworthiness of others they haven't directly interacted with, strengthening the decentralized nature of Freenet.

 #### Why Donations?

 Given that Freenet is a decentralized project, one might question why we rely on donations, which